 Top 100 Countries by Poverty Rate (%), 2025

-This ranking compares poverty headcount rates across countries using the World Bank's internationally comparable threshold (Poverty & Inequality Platform, PIP).
-Because poverty is measured through household surveys, the values shown here are the latest available year for each country (often not the same year for everyone) — and the edition is labeled 2025 because it reflects the latest archive available in 2025.
+This ranking compares poverty headcount rates across countries using the World Bank's internationally comparable threshold from the Poverty & Inequality Platform (PIP).
+Because poverty is measured through household surveys, the values shown here are the latest available year for each country.
+The edition is labelled 2025 to reflect the current publication cycle, not because every country has a 2025 survey.

 What “poverty rate” measures (and what it doesn’t)